ConstrArt/ConstrArt.github.io/greetings.md

 This is a series of graphics which I constructed with the postscript programming language.

-I made a graphic for Chrstmas greetings.
+I made a graphic for Christmas greetings.
 Halfcircle were scaled, affine transformations applied.